"Who am I? What am I passionate about?

 Montessori mapped to A Curriculum for Excellence

-The interconnected nature of all subject matter woven through themed projects in our Plan of Work and Study means our students cover the content of the Scottish curriculum with ease.
+At EMAS, the interconnected nature of all subject areas is woven through themed projects within our Plan of Work and Study, allowing students to meet and exceed the expectations of the Scottish Curriculum with confidence and ease.

 Girl presenting to her peers at EMAS